RyanDaDeng/laravel-google-recaptcha-v3/README.md

 # Importance

 If you have any issues or questions on using the package, please use issue tracker to create ticket.
-I will be working on it within 24 hours for sure.

 In the future release, I am planning to add the following features: